Depending on the circumstances, any of the following claims — alone or in combination — might be brought against you:

 You need to think through your reasons for requiring particular forms of dress.
 Is it a legal or contractual requirement?
 What are the employee's reasons for objecting?
 How do you go about enforcing the requirement?
 Are you being discriminatory on the grounds of sex (for example by requiring men to wear a shirt and tie while women may wear T-shirts), or on the grounds of race, ethnic origin, religious belief or sexual orientation (for example, by requiring formal business dress and refusing to allow employees to dress according to their race, ethnic origin, religious belief or sexual orientation)?

-Can your requirements be justified on either health and safety grounds or out of necessity to protect the reputation of an employer (for example the need for short hair for hygiene reasons in places where food is prepared, or the need to wear personal protective equipment such as a hard hat, steel toe-capped boots and a high-visibility jacket on a building site)?
+Can your requirements be justified on either health and safety grounds or out of necessity to protect the reputation of an employer (for example the need to wear a hat and hairnet for hygiene reasons in places where food is prepared, or the need to wear personal protective equipment such as a hard hat, steel toe-capped boots and a high-visibility jacket on a building site)?

 In any case, follow normal disciplinary procedures before dismissing anyone.